deltatrigger/bill/Firestone Law Enforcement Security Act.md

 (vii) There is probable cause to believe that the individual has used an excessive or unwarranted amount of force on another person, resulting in injury, death, or immobilization.

-(ix) Where a court of a law has ordered the suspension of an individual’s certification.
+(ix) Whereas a court of a law has ordered the suspension of an individual’s certification.

 **C. Certification Revocations**

-(a) POST is afforded the right to permanently revoke any certification issued by the Academy provided at least one of the following criteria is met:
+(a) POST is afforded the right to permanently revoke any certification issued by the Department provided at least one of the following criteria is met:

-(i) The individual holding the certification was convicted of a criminal offense defined as a type 1 or type 2 prescribed offence.
+(i) The individual holding the certification was convicted of a criminal offense defined as a type 1 or type 2 prescribed offense.

-(ii) The individual holding the certification committed a crime that is listed as a type 2 prescribed offense.
+(ii) The individual holding the certification has been convicted of or lawfully arrested for a felony under the Firestone Criminal Code.

 (iii) The individual no longer holds State of Firestone citizenship.

 (iv) The individual holding the certification was subject to in-game moderation action (permanent bans only) which prevents them from entering the boundaries of the State.

-(v) Where the individual’s certification is suspended, and they have failed to meet any re-training demands of the institute after 90 days.
+(v) Where the individual’s certification is suspended, and they have failed to meet any re-training mandated by the department or court order after 90 days or the perscribed timeline of the court order.

 (vi) The individual provides unauthorized aid to POST cadets by sharing curriculum materials or assisting candidates on any POST assessment or examination.

-(vii) Where a court of law has ordered the revocation of an individual’s certification.
+(vii) Whereas a court of law has ordered the revocation of an individual’s certification.

 (viii) The individual is issued a Public Safety Blacklist by the Firestone Department of Public Safety.